 While there is anecdotal evidence that cyber insurers – and their known clients – are being targeted, as criminals know ransomware demands are likely to be met, the market is playing catch up.
 Recent Talion research shows that 70% of UK cybersecurity professionals believe insurance payments to companies that have paid a ransomware demand exacerbate the problem and cause more attacks.
-At this pivotal moment, there needs to be more openness, collaboration and standardisation, according to our expert panel.
+At this pivotal moment, there needs to be more openness, collaboration and uniformity, according to our expert panel.

 Kirsten Bay, CEO, Cysurance